 There are an amazing array of facilities here including an indoor play centre, games arcade, water park, archery and so much more.

-Located in the southern part of peninsular Malaysia near Singapore is the famous Legoland Malaysia.
+Located in the southern part of peninsular Malaysia near Singapore is the famous Legoland Malaysia in Johor Bahru.

-This best place to visit in Malaysia with family is perfect with rides, attractions and many lego-building projects!
+This place to visit in Malaysia with family is perfect for those who enjoy theme parks, rides, and many lego-building projects!
 There is also a 4D cinema showing many different lego movies as well as a Legoland water park next door.

 It’s particularly good for younger kids but older kids (including parents!) will enjoy it as well.